Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 \subsubsection{Other considerations}

 Besides the choice of ansatz state, the computational challenges of variational methods and VQE are twofold: \begin{itemize} \item Potentially, a very {large number of measurements} must be performed to accurately estimate the energy.
-Indeed, the scaling is quadratically worse than when using quantum phase estimation.
-We will discuss this point further in~\ref{sec:readout}. \item The {optimization} of the variational parameters may be very difficult, in particular if the energy exhibits a very non-trivial dependence on classical parameters with many local minima, and if {gradient information} is not easily available.
-For some discussion of optimization algorithms in this context, see Refs.~\cite{mcclean2015theory,yang2017}. \end{itemize}
+Indeed, the scaling is quadratically worse than when using quantum phase estimation, in a simple implementation.
+Recently, however, considerable effort has been put in devising schemes to reduce the number of measurements required to estimate the energy, without sacrificing accuracy \cite{izmaylov2019revising,torlai2020precise,bonet2019nearly,izmaylov2019unitary,zhao2020measurement}.
+We will discuss this point further in Section~\ref{sec:readout}. \item The {optimization} of the variational parameters may be very difficult, in particular if the energy exhibits a very non-trivial dependence on classical parameters with many local minima, and if {gradient information} is not easily available.
+For some discussion of optimization algorithms in this context, see Refs.~\cite{mcclean2015theory,yang2017,mcclean2018barren,akshay2020reachability,stokes2020quantum}. \end{itemize}

 Some key advantages of the VQE approach are that it can often be carried out with a large number of {independent, short quantum simulations}.
 This is more suitable to NISQ machines than the long coherent circuits required for approaches based on quantum phase estimation, which has been demonstrated in several experiments~\cite{kandala2017hardware,o2016scalable}.
 Furthermore, the approach is more {resilient against certain types of errors}.
 For example, as mentioned already above, it is generally not necessary to know exactly what circuit is executed for some variational parameters as long as it is reproducible; therefore, systematic coherent tuning errors of the qubits (for example systematic deviations between the desired and the actually applied single-qubit rotations) do not adversely affect the results.
 In addition to studying the robustness of VQE against errors, it has become a very active field to develop techniques that {mitigate such physical errors}.
 Such approaches promise to reduce the impact of errors on near-term machines before error correction becomes available.
 For work in this direction, see Refs.~\cite{mcclean2015theory,mcclean2017,LB2016,temme2016error,endo2018,bonet2018,mcardle2019}.